liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 After the asset or stock has been registered, you can then list it on the Liberland DEX/stock market.

-When available, the Liberland DEX/stock marketing listing process will cost 200 LLD.
+The Liberland DEX/stock marketing listing process costs 100 LLD.

 Please be aware that if you list an asset that could be subject to regulation in other countries, such as cryptocurrencies in general, stablecoins, or "securities" (including stocks, bonds, futures, or assets representing commodities), it is likely that such activities are regulated abroad.